Illustration reading ‘Portuguese Numbers’ beside the number 20

 In English, there are two ways to say “1999”.
 If you’re talking about the year, you’d say “nineteen ninety-nine”.
 In other cases where you’re just referring to the number, you’d say “one thousand, nine-hundred and ninety-nine”.

-In Portuguese, to say the same of the year you just say the regular name of the number.
-So the year 1999 in Portuguese is mil novecentos, noventa e nove.
+In Portuguese, you say the year as an ordinary number.
+The year 1999 is mil novecentos e noventa e nove.

 Ordinal Numbers in Portuguese